biodiversitydata/data-management-plan/README.md

 ## Citation

-Casajus N (2024) _A Quarto template for HTML presentation with RevealJS framework_.
-Online presentation available at <https://github.com/biodiversitydata/quarto-template/>.
+Norvez O (2025) Data Management Plan: A tool to plan your own data lifecycle from the beginning.
+Online presentation available at <https://github.com/biodiversitydata/data-management-plan/>.

 ## Contributing

 All types of contributions are encouraged and valued.
-For more information, check out our [Contributor Guidelines](https://github.com/biodiversitydata/quarto-template/blob/main/CONTRIBUTING.md).
+For more information, check out our [Contributor Guidelines](https://github.com/biodiversitydata/data-management-plan/blob/main/CONTRIBUTING.md).

-Please note that the `quarto-template` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the `data-management-plan` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Acknowledgments